Meet the Sports Team

 As the principal of Wilson School and a former basketball coach at Walter Hill, Jon knows the importance helping our young people succeed.
 Since 1996, Jon has co-hosted shows and worked on football and basketball broadcasts as part of the Primetime Sports team.
 Jon also grew up in Rutherford County and enjoys watching our student athletes succeed.
-Jon is host of the iDEASTees Primetime Sports Scene (Monday nights at 6).
-He and Donnie do color commentary for football and have since 2002.
+Jon is host of the iDEASTees Primetime Sports Scene (Thursday nights at 6).
+He does color commentary for football and have since 2002.
 Jon also does play-by-play and color commentary for high school basketball, softball and baseball.
-He is also a co-host of the Prentice Alsup Heating and Air Coaches Corner (Saturday mornings at 9).
-Jon considers baseball his true love – especially the Atlanta Braves.
-Jon has been happily married to his wife, Stephanie, for more years than she’s willing to admit!
-They have one daughter, Samantha…who is married Brett Jackson and following in her father’s footsteps.
-She is teaching and coaching basketball at Eagleville.
+He is also a co-host of the Prentice Alsup Heating and Air Coaches Corner (Saturday mornings at 8).
+Jon considers baseball his true love - especially the Atlanta Braves.
+Jon has one daughter, Samantha...who is married Brett Jackson and following in her father's footsteps.
+She is teaching at Eagleville.
 Jon is now also a grandfather and is loving every minute of it.
-He’s a deacon at Unity Baptist Church, where he also serves as worship leader.
+He's a deacon at Unity Baptist Church, where he also serves as worship leader.

 Monte Hale, Jr. is no stranger to Rutherford County sports.
 The longtime sports editor at a local newspaper, he's now currently editor of the Murfreesboro Post.
 WGNS listeners will know Monte well from his time as host of the long running All Sports Talk (weekday afternoons 5pm).
 Now, Monte is joining the Primetime Sports team, along with all of his other duties, to co-host the Prentice Alsup Heating and Air Coaches Corner (Saturdays at 8am).
 He'll also be doing reports from various football games throughout the county.